Belarus leader heads to Moscow for talks on closer ties - WTMJ

 Associated Press

-MOSCOW (AP) — Russian President Vladimir Putin is set to host his Belarusian counterpart on Thursday for talks on closer integration between the two ex-Soviet neighbors.
+MOSCOW (AP) — Russian President Vladimir Putin hosted his Belarusian counterpart on Thursday for talks on closer integration between the two ex-Soviet neighbors.

 The meeting follows allegations of a failed plot to assassinate Belarus’ President Alexander Lukashenko, allegedly involving a blockade of the country’s capital, power cuts and cyberattacks.
 Belarusian and Russian security agencies arrested the alleged coup plotters in Moscow earlier this month.

+Russia and Belarus have a union agreement that envisages close economic, political and military ties, but stops short of a full merger.
+Lukashenko has repeatedly resisted what he described as Moscow’s attempts to subdue Belarus.

+“Our teams are continuing work to develop the legislation for the union state,” Putin said.

-The authoritarian Belarusian leader, who has been in power since 1994, has resisted earlier Russian attempts to forge a closer integration between the two countries and Moscow’s push for opening a military base in Belarus, casting them as part of Moscow’s efforts to subdue its neighbor.
+The authoritarian Belarusian leader, who has been in power since 1994, has vowed not to abandon Belarus’ post-Soviet independence and resisted Moscow’s push for opening a military base in Belarus.

 But Lukashenko’s positions have weakened amid massive protests against his rule, which erupted after his reelection to a sixth term in office in a vote in August that the opposition saw as rigged.
 Authorities cracked down harshly on the protests, arresting more than 34,000 people and beating many.
 Most prominent opposition figures have fled Belarus or have since been jailed.